tjpilant/aigent/README.md

 7. Implementing a plugin system for easy addition of new tools and agents.
 8. Developing specialized agents for different types of document analysis and processing.
 9. Expanding the GPT Agent Developer to allow for more complex agent interactions and task assignments.
+10. Implementing real-time collaboration features in the web interface.

 ## Contributing